Coelecanth/Project1-final/ReadMe.md

 # Testing Issues and Resolution

 ## Slow rendering performance - index.html
-So when testing with lighthouse in the chrome browser I was getting consistenly slow download score
+So when testing with lighthouse in the chrome browser I was getting consistenly slow performance score
  - I changed all the images in the page to avif from jpg to reduce there size, and re-run the tests and it was still slow to render (not load).
-This removed any possible connection with file format or size.
+This removed any possible connection with file format or size. the downlaod speed of the actual file.
- - Having researched this as to what causes a rendering of 5 secs in the browser, the explanation is that image format and size is not really the issue.
+ - Having researched this as to what causes slow rendering (of 5 secs in the browser), the explanation is that image format and size of the image is not really the issue.
- - It was bootstrap grid setting I have set of “container-fluid” which forces the browser to cover the whole width page of the row, in this case the image covers the whole row.
+ - It was bootstrap grid setting I have set of “container-fluid” which forces the browser to cover the whole width page of the row with the iamge, in this case the image covers the whole row.
- - This causes the image to be resized excessively by the browser,
+ - This causes the image to be resized excessively by the browser.
    - Once I removed "fluid" element as a test, the reduction in render was immediatte and worked with massive reduction in rendering to approx. 1000 ms (previous was 5000 ms).
- - So now realising what the issue is, as to why the browser is taking too long to resize this image, because it has to be stretched across a row.
+ - So now realising what the issue is, How to overome the browser taking too long to resize this image, eseentiall the image has to be stretched across a row.
- - I realised that the image needs to be made bigger in its pixel count from 700 to 1400px.
+ - I changed the image size, it seems the browser needs more effort to upscale it han down scale it, So i needed to make the image bigger in its pixel count, from 700 to 1400px.
 To reduce the effort by the browser to resize.
  - Having changed the image to this pixel count and saved as an Avif.
 I have acceptable performance.
 E.g. we can make 90% (Green) in lighthouse.
     - But this is a tricky balancing act; as making the image larger in pixel count makes it easier to render but longer to down load so careful testing and experimenatation were conducted to strike a good balance
 ![Lighthouse performance](assets/readme-img/lighthouse-xr.jpg?raw=true "Colour palette")
+ ### Alternative approach
+ - Another approach to fixing this would be to use media queries across all responsive screen sizes (x3, small medium Large) for all images (x16) on the pages across the site.
+ - So making the image size closer to the screen size to reduce the rendering.
+ - This would some experimentation with each image as they differ in pixel size in there original formats to determine best fir for each image.
+ - Producing an image for each screen size per image
+ _ At the time of discovery this ther ewas not time to taake on this and include it intothe project, This would be definetly some thing to consider as next phase of development for this site.

 ### **GitHub Pages**